knoopx/vibeapps/README.md

 # Vibe Apps

-A collection of vibe-coded, keyboard-centric, minimalist GTK4/Adwaita applications built with Python and Nix.
+A collection of fast, keyboard-centric, minimalist GTK4/Adwaita applications built with Python and Nix.
+Inspired by productivity tools like Raycast, Alfred, and Quicksilver, with a focus on speed and instant app startup.

 ## Applications